 Commands for XFS file system management

-We will see these commands in detail in our upcoming articles.
+We covered few of these commands in detail in our next article.

-XFS is high performance filesystem available in most Linux distro and as a default in some.
-We will see difference between ext3, ext4 and xfs in upcoming articles along with XFS commands in detail.
+XFS is a high-performance filesystem available in most Linux distro and as a default in some.
+We will see the difference between ext3, ext4, and xfs in upcoming articles along with the XFS command in detail.